samueleffiongjacob/FRONT-END-HTML-SASS-BOOTRAP-TAILWIND/pure javascript/Readme.md

 🌕 You are a rising star, now you knew function .
 Now, you are super charged with the power of functions.
 You have just completed day 7 challenges and you are 7 steps a head in to your way to greatness.
 Now do some exercises for your brain and for your muscle.

-## 💻 Exercises

-### Exercises: Level 1
+### Exercises:Level 1

-1. Declare a function _fullName_ and it print out your full name.
+1. Declare a function *fullName* and it print out your full name.
-2. Declare a function _fullName_ and now it takes firstName, lastName as a parameter and it returns your full - name.
+2. Declare a function *fullName* and now it takes firstName, lastName as a parameter and it returns your full - name.
-3. Declare a function _addNumbers_ and it takes two two parameters and it returns sum.
+3. Declare a function *addNumbers* and it takes two two parameters and it returns sum.
-4. An area of a rectangle is calculated as follows: _area = length x width_.
-Write a function which calculates _areaOfRectangle_.
+4. An area of a rectangle is calculated as follows: *area = length x width*.
+Write a function which calculates *areaOfRectangle*.
-5. A perimeter of a rectangle is calculated as follows: _perimeter= 2x(length + width)_.
-Write a function which calculates _perimeterOfRectangle_.
+5. A perimeter of a rectangle is calculated as follows: *perimeter= 2x(length + width)*.
+Write a function which calculates *perimeterOfRectangle*.
-6. A volume of a rectangular prism is calculated as follows: _volume = length x width x height_.
-Write a function which calculates _volumeOfRectPrism_.
+6. A volume of a rectangular prism is calculated as follows: *volume = length x width x height*.
+Write a function which calculates *volumeOfRectPrism*.
-7. Area of a circle is calculated as follows: _area = π x r x r_.
-Write a function which calculates _areaOfCircle_
+7. Area of a circle is calculated as follows: *area = π x r x r*.
+Write a function which calculates *areaOfCircle*
-8. Circumference of a circle is calculated as follows: _circumference = 2πr_.
-Write a function which calculates _circumOfCircle_
+8. Circumference of a circle is calculated as follows: *circumference = 2πr*.
+Write a function which calculates *circumOfCircle*
-9. Density of a substance is calculated as follows:_density= mass/volume_.
-Write a function which calculates _density_.
+9. Density of a substance is calculated as follows:*density= mass/volume*.
+Write a function which calculates *density*.
 10. Speed is calculated by dividing the total distance covered by a moving object divided by the total amount of time taken.
-Write a function which calculates a speed of a moving object, _speed_.
+Write a function which calculates a speed of a moving object, *speed*.
-11. Weight of a substance is calculated as follows: _weight = mass x gravity_.
-Write a function which calculates _weight_.
+11. Weight of a substance is calculated as follows: *weight = mass x gravity*.
+Write a function which calculates *weight*.
-12. Temperature in oC can be converted to oF using this formula: _oF = (oC x 9/5) + 32_.
-Write a function which convert oC to oF _convertCelsiusToFahrenheit_.
+12. Temperature in oC can be converted to oF using this formula: *oF = (oC x 9/5) + 32*.
+Write a function which convert oC to oF *convertCelsiusToFahrenheit*.
-13. Body mass index(BMI) is calculated as follows: _bmi = weight in Kg / (height x height) in m2_.
-Write a function which calculates _bmi_.
-BMI is used to broadly define different weight groups in adults 20 years old or older.Check if a person is _underweight, normal, overweight_ or _obese_ based the information given below.
+13. Body mass index(BMI) is calculated as follows: *bmi = weight in Kg / (height x height) in m2*.
+Write a function which calculates *bmi*.
+BMI is used to broadly define different weight groups in adults 20 years old or older.Check if a person is *underweight, normal, overweight* or *obese* based the information given below.

     - The same groups apply to both men and women.
-    - _Underweight_: BMI is less than 18.5
+    - *Underweight*: BMI is less than 18.5
-    - _Normal weight_: BMI is 18.5 to 24.9
+    - *Normal weight*: BMI is 18.5 to 24.9
-    - _Overweight_: BMI is 25 to 29.9
+    - *Overweight*: BMI is 25 to 29.9
-    - _Obese_: BMI is 30 or more
+    - *Obese*: BMI is 30 or more

-14. Write a function called _checkSeason_, it takes a month parameter and returns the season:Autumn, Winter, Spring or Summer.
+14. Write a function called *checkSeason*, it takes a month parameter and returns the season:Autumn, Winter, Spring or Summer.
 15. Math.max returns its largest argument.
 Write a function findMax that takes three arguments and returns their maximum with out using Math.max method.

     ```js